ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 Make sure you read the MOJ [guidance][pg] information about passwords.
 The most important points are that passwords should be:
 - at least 8 characters long
+- contain a mix of character types
 - unlimited in length
 - not obvious

-To access a system for the first time, you get a first-time or [single-use](#single-use-passwords) password.
-You must change the password before doing any other MOJ work on that system.
+To access a system for the first time, you get a single-use password.
+As the name suggests, it allows only one use, then expires.
+The single use is enough to let you log on to the system and change your password.
+You _must_ change the password before doing any other MOJ work on that system.
 This applies to each system you access, including:

 - your own account on a work-provided laptop
 - a shared account for accessing a data analytics service